hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/d/lambda_function_url.html.markdown

 ## Argument Reference

-The following arguments are supported:
+This data source supports the following arguments:

 * `functionName` - (Required) he name (or ARN) of the Lambda function.
 * `qualifier` - (Optional) Alias name or `"$latest"`.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `authorizationType` - Type of authentication that the function URL uses.
 * `cors` - The [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) settings for the function URL.
 See the [`awsLambdaFunctionUrl` resource](/docs/providers/aws/r/lambda_function_url.html) documentation for more details.